mpv-player/mpv/DOCS/man/en/input.rst

     frame has been decoded yet, the (possibly incorrect) container indicated size.

+``video-params``
+    Video parameters, as output by the decoder (with overrides like aspect etc. applied).
+This has a number of sub-properties:

+    ``video-params/pixelformat``
+        The pixel format as string.
+This uses the same names as used in other places of mpv.

+    ``video-params/w``, ``video-params/h``
+        Video size as integers, with no aspect correction applied.

+    ``video-params/dw``, ``video-params/dh``
+        Video size as integers, scaled for correct aspect ratio.

+    ``video-params/aspect``
+        Display aspect ratio as float.

+    ``video-params/par``
+        Pixel aspect ratio.

+    ``video-params/colormatrix``
+        The colormatrix in use as string.
+(Exact values subject to change.)

+    ``video-params/colorlevels``
+        The colorlevels as string.
+(Exact values subject to change.)

+    ``video-params/chroma-location``
+        Chroma location as string.
+(Exact values subject to change.)

+``dwidth``, ``dheight``
+    Video display size.
+This is the video size after filters and aspect scaling have been applied.
+The actual video window size can still be different from this.

+``video-out-params``
+    Same as ``video-params``, but after video filters have been applied.
+If there are no video filters in use, this will contain the same values as ``video-params``.
+Note that this is still not necessarily what the video window uses, since all real VOs do their own scaling.

+    Has the same sub-properties as ``video-params``.

 ``fps``
     Container FPS.
 This can easily contain bogus values.
 For videos that use modern container formats or video codecs, this will often be incorrect.

-``dwidth``, ``dheight``
-    Video display size.
-This is the video size after filters and aspect scaling have been applied.
-The actual video window size can still be different from this.

 ``window-scale`` (RW)
     Window size multiplier.
 Setting this will resize the video window to the